CircuitVerse/CircuitVerseDocs/docs/decodersandplexers.md

 <iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/747" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen> </iframe>

 ## Demultiplexer
 A demultiplexer takes an input and passes it to only one of outputs.
 This is done using a control signal.
 The number of outputs is always a power of 2.
-If there are 'N' control bits, we can choose to pass the output to any one of the 2^N output lines.
+If there are N control bits, we can choose to pass the output to any one of the 2^N output lines.

 Consider a simple demultiplexer that takes a single-bit input (T), a single-bit control signal (S) and two single-bit outputs (O1 and O2).
 The truth table is given below: